chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 ```
 These rules replace the original in the grammar.
 In the `auto` mode,
 rustlr also infers that symbols such as ; has no meaning at the
-AST level (because it has the unit type and noprecedence/associativity
+AST level (because it has the unit type and no precedence/associativity
 declaration).
 It therefore infers that the type of the nonterminal ES0
 is the same as Expr, and automatically generates the appropriate semantic action.
 If override of this behavior is required, one can manually rewrite the grammar